rguides

 Avoid single-letter names except for well-known mathematical variables like x for a vector or i for an index.

-Working with Arguments
+Working with arguments

 Function arguments should have sensible defaults when appropriate.
 This makes the function easier to use for common cases.